Tezzish/awsome-nlp/amplify/backend/function/stepFunctionInvoker/README.md

 This function uses Python 3.9.
 It is intended to run using AWS Lambda.
 This function uses the dependencies: os, boto3, json, time to interact with AWS services and the operating system.

 ### Testing
-TO BE ADDED !!!!!!!!This function is tested using Pytest.
+This function is tested using unittest pytest.

 #### Deployment
 This function should be deployed automatically by CDK, however, if you'd like to deploy this manually, you can build a zip of this function and upload it to a Lambda function on the AWS console with the following specifications:

 ```
+role: Step Function FullAccess,
 runtime: Python 3.9,
 handler: index.handler,
 timeout: cdk.Duration.minutes(1)